February 14, 2024 at 11:59 p.m. (Application opens early December 15, 2023)

 The Holstrom Environmental Research Fellowship provides research training and support to undergraduates interested in environmental research.
 Students have the opportunity to undertake their own research project in collaboration with UW–Madison faculty or research/instructional academic staff.
+Please Note: Graduate students are ineligible to serve as the project advisor.
 Approximately four Holstrom awards are available each year.

-The student researcher receives a $3,000 stipend (purpose unrestricted) and faculty/staff research advisor receives a $1,000 stipend to help offset research costs (e.g., supplies, student travel related to the project).
+The student researcher receives a $3,000 stipend (purpose unrestricted) and faculty/staff research advisor receives a $1,000 stipend to help offset research costs (e.g., supplies, books for the research, student travel related to the project).
 The project advisor can decline the $1,000 if it is not needed to support the student’s research.